CESNET/du-docs/docs/phpMyAdmin.md

 ![slectapp](phpMyAdmin/namespace.png)

-You will see two options to customize your app, in the field `Port` fill in port of your database and if necessary, fill in `hostname` of your database and hit `Install`
+You will see two options to customize your app, in the field `Port` fill in port of your database and hit `Install`

 ![selectapp](phpMyAdmin/port.png)